Michalbeblocinski/Michalbeblocinski/README.md

-### Michał Bebłociński
+# 👋 Hey I'm Michał Bebłociński

-**`Web Developer`**
+**`Full Stack Developer`**

-I am an ambitious computer science student in my final semester with a passion for programming.
-I have a strong foundation in both functional and object-oriented programming.
+I am a full-stack developer who has completed studies and primarily codes in a functional paradigm, but also possesses a strong foundation in object-oriented programming.
 ---
 ### Languages and Tools